 The anti-Uber campaign is going viral as more and more people are posting “delete Uber” screenshots on their Facebook or Tweeter accounts.
-Estimations are now in that dozens of thousands accounts have been deleted so far, but the big question is whether Uber will continue to see the campaign grow on Monday, or whether its will disappear at the same rate it started.
+Estimations are now in that dozens of thousands of accounts have been deleted so far, but the big question is whether Uber will continue to see the campaign grow on Monday, or whether it will disappear at the same rate it started.

 It all began last Saturday during the protest gathered at JFK International following the order barring refugees and visa holders from seven countries (Iraq, Syria, Iran, Libya, Somalia, Sudan, and Yemen) from entering the U.S.

 In solidarity with the protest, the NY Taxi Workers Alliance called for a stop on pickups from the airport for one hour between 6 and 7 PM.
 It seems that Uber, an old rival of taxi driver unions, didn’t join the ban and continued business as usual.
 Moreover, Uber tweeted that riders could go to and from JFK without surge pricing, thus attracting fire that it was taking advantage of the situation.
 The result was a viral campaign for users calling to delete Uber’s app and switching to Lyft, adding the hashtag #deleteuber.
 Celebrities such as Lena Dunham and Adam Messinger joined the campaign and helped lead it.